Draganoider/Rubik_Cube_GPTo1-preview_Test/readme.txt

+Rubik's cube that scrambles itself and solves itself step by step when user hits space button

+SCRAMBLE_RATE is used for the rotation speed during scrambling.
+SOLVE_RATE is used for the rotation speed during solving.
+SCRAMBLE_MOVES is used for the amount of moves done to scramble the cube and then solve it

 This is the test of GPT o1 preview capabilities.
 I've tested this task on previous versions of GPT such as GPT 4 and GPT 4o.
 However, only this model (after 2 tries) was able to corrctly vizualize the rubik's cube and implement pretty decent 3d model that looks realistic.